THE DHARMA FLOWER SUTRA SEEN THROUGH

 will then be able to see

-eight thousand two hundred of myriads of myriads
+eight thousand two hundred

 of Buddha World Honoured Ones.

-The third important point concerning the previous six lines in the sutric text: “This disciple of mine Mokkenren, when he gets rid of his present body as being beyond use, will then be able to see eight thousand two hundred of myriads of myriads of Buddha World Honoured Ones.”
+The third important point, concerning the previous lines in the sutric text: “This disciple of mine Mokuren (Maudgalyāna), when he gets rid of his present body as being beyond use, will then be able to see eight thousand two hundred of myriads of myriads of Buddha World Honoured Ones.”

-The Oral Transmission on the Meaning of the Dharma Flower Sutra states that the question arises from this particular passage as to whether we let go of our present bodies when they are beyond use and transmigrating from one body to another does not mean that we let go of our bodies permanently.
+The Oral Transmission on the Meaning of the Dharma Flower Sutra (Ongi Kuden) states that the question arises from this particular passage as to whether we let go of our present bodies when they are beyond use and whether transmigrating from one body to another does not mean that we let go of our bodies permanently.
 Letting go of our bodies when they are beyond use and transmigration from one body to another are concepts that belong to the original archetypal state (honmon), whereas relinquishing our bodies permanently refers to the teachings that are derived from the external events of the Buddha’s life and work (shakumon).
-[This also points to other teachings that would like to insinuate that we only have one life.]

-Again the Oral Transmission states that when we read the Chinese ideogram “to let go” with its extended meaning of “giving a donation without any attachments” then it takes on the significance of making an offering of the five elements: 1) earth, 2) water, 3) fire, 4) wind and 5) the latency of noumena and the empty space that lies between one atomic particle and another (, shûnyatâ).
-These we donate to the Dharma realm or the realms of dharmas [which again is life itself].
 But this ideogram is not used with the implication of throwing our bodies or persons away.
 The assertion that we must let go of our bodies and persons before we can attain Buddhahood is a concept that belongs to the provisional teachings.
 The real meaning of letting one’s body go is to relinquish our feelings of attachment to such makeshift doctrines.

-The sutric text that deals with the concept of letting go of our bodies and persons also implies the Dharma gateway of the one instant of thought containing three thousand existential spaces (ichinen sanzen).
-To let go of one’s body and person means that we return home to the dimension to which we always belong that is the underlying principle of the original archetypical state which in itself is the one instant of thought containing three thousand existential spaces.
-This is what Myôraku means in his Broad Elucidations of Tendai’s Textual Meaning of the Dharma Flower Sutra, (Maka Shikan Guketsu), where he asserts: “You should know that our bodies and persons and the environment upon which they depend for an existence are the same as each instant of mental activity that includes every possible ramification of existence or as the Buddhist formula puts it ‘one instant of thought containing three thousand existential spaces (ichinen sanzen)”.
-So when we arrive at the Buddha path [in the teaching of Nichiren this means opening our inherent Buddha nature with our persons just as they are] then this is becoming at one with the underlying principle which is explained as intuitively understanding and harmonizing with the oneness of mind in which each instant of mental activity pervades everywhere throughout the realms of dharmas or the Dharma realm.”
+This is what Myōraku (Miao-lo) means, in his Broad Elucidations of Tendai’s Textual Meaning of the Dharma Flower Sutra, (Maka Shikan Guketsu), where he asserts: “You should know that our bodies and persons and the environment upon which they depend for an existence are the same as each instant of mental activity that includes every possible ramification of existence or, as the Buddhist formula puts it, ‘one instant of thought containing three thousand existential spaces (ichinen sanzen)’.
+So when we arrive at the Buddha path [which in the teaching of Nichiren means opening our inherent Buddha nature with our persons just as they are], then this is becoming at one with the underlying principle, which is explained as intuitively understanding and harmonising with the oneness of mind, in which each instant of mental activity pervades everywhere throughout the realms of dharmas or the Dharma realm.”

-For the sake of the path of the Buddhas
+For the sake of the path of the Buddhas,

-he will render homage to them and make offerings.
+he will render homage to them

-Wherever all these Buddhas are
+Wherever all these Buddhas are,

-my disciple Mokkenren will always continue
+will always continue

 to do the practices of purity.

-For a period of innumerable kalpas
+For a period

-he will hold to the Dharma of these Buddhas
+he will hold to the Dharma

-and after their extinction into nirvana
+and, after their extinction

 he will erect stupas